ChangWynn/CV/README.md

 ---

 <a name="tech-experience"></a>
-# TECH EXPERIENCE
+## TECH EXPERIENCE

 ###### January-May 2023 (London, UK)
-## MAKERS ACADEMY
-### Software Engineer Bootcamp
+### MAKERS ACADEMY - Software Engineer Bootcamp

-Makers Academy is a prestigious coding bootcamp known for its immersive learning environment, <br/> featuring a 16-week curriculum emphasising teamwork and collaboration through pair programming and engineering projects to consistently deliver high-quality code and solutions.
+Makers Academy is a prestigious coding bootcamp known for its immersive learning environment, <br/> featuring a 16-week curriculum and emphasising teamwork and collaboration through pair programming and engineering projects to consistently deliver high-quality code and solutions.

 Here are the highlights of what I have learned:

 #### Full-Stack Development
 - Planning and organising a full-stack project.
-- Designing a software architecture.

 - Building both front-end and back-end components of web applications.
 - Defining endpoints and making HTTP requests.
 - Working with databases.
-- Performing unit-tests, integration tests and end-to-end tests (e2e).
-- Utilising Git and GitHub for version control and collaboration
+- Utilising Git and GitHub for version control and collaboration.
-- Conducting code reviews for quality and adherence to coding standards.
 - Problem-solving and debugging.
 - Deploying and maintaining the software solution.
 - Applied popular methodologies and practices: